 Payment terms govern every invoice issued and indicate the payment period, discounts attached as well as any other likely terms and conditions for a transaction.
-Payment terms are one of most effective way for a business owner to have power over his cash-flow management.
-This is then super important as often businesses realize they have a cashflow problem the moment it is far too late.
+Payment terms are one of the most effective ways for a business owner to have power over his cash-flow management.
+This is then super important as often businesses realize they have a cash flow problem the moment it is far too late.

 cash flow needs to be predictable for successful forecasting.
 Knowing exactly what you have coming in and going out at any one time is what makes a business successful.
 It provides room to grow and builds resilience against risk factors.

 Any failure to indicate payment terms for a transaction means that the likelihood of getting paid will be imperilled.
 It is important to communicate to customers when invoice payment is expected so that any ambiguity is avoided.
 Other indications like the method of payment and penalties for late payments also need to be clarified.